ConquerLP/Schiemens/README.md

 This compiler is designed to support LL(1) recursive descent parsing, file-based memory efficiency, robust logging with phase control, and extensible architecture for future phases such as semantic analysis and optimization.

 The name "Schiemens" is a playful nod to the famous enterprise "Siemens", but this project is not affiliated with them in any way.
-I just hate Siemens products – they are overused and overpriced.
-Especially TIA-Portal and WinCC.
+I just hate Siemens products – they are overused, overpriced and just garbage.
+Especially TIA-Portal (+SCL-Programming language and Compiler) and WinCC.
 The project is a learning-oriented compiler, built from scratch to understand the intricacies of compiler design and implementation.

 ---